fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; In America, coffee is one of the most popular…

-Kicking Horse’s recommended brewing methods for these beans include French press, drip, pour-over, and cold brew.
+Kicking Horse’s recommended brewing methods for these beans include Press Pot, drip, pour-over, and cold brew.
 It’s available in whole bean or ground so you’re free to create your ideal brew.

-Kick Ass is the quintessential Kicking Horse blend.
+The Kick Ass dark roast is the quintessential Kicking Horse blend.
 This boldly dark roast takes their motto of “wake up and kick ass” to heart.
 Described on the packaging as “sweet, smoky, audacious,” this one is a favorite among Kicking Horse fans.

-This blend is best served up as French press, drip, pour over, or cold brew.
+The Kick Ass blend is best served up as French Press, Drip, pour-over, or cold brew.
 You can buy it as a whole bean or pre-ground.

 Grizzly Claw is another favorite among Kicking Horse’s dark roasts.
 Anyone who’s a fan of rich flavors and dark chocolate should try this blend.
 On the bag, Kicking Horse aptly describes these beans as “decadent.”

 Coming from Central America and South America means these coffee beans are well balanced, full-bodied, and free of bitterness.
 The dark roasting profile creates a very low acid level.
 Even those with stomach sensitivities can enjoy this flavorful blend without issue.